 doable and even enjoyable.
 All you need is a little prep work and some mommy must-haves for a fun family dining experience.

-You probably wouldn’t want to dine with your little one at a formal, fancy restaurant.
+formal, fancy place.
 Look for a place nearby that’s casual and lively (but not too loud), and that’s used to having babies among their clientele.

 even sleep right through your meal!
-If you have an older tot, keep snacks like crackers on hand to pacify her while she waits for the food to arrive.
+If you have an older tot, keep snacks like crackers on hand to pacify him while he waits for the food to arrive.

-Bibs and baby-proof dinnerware
+Bibs and Baby-proof Dinnerware

-consider storing it in a plastic baggie after meals.
+consider storing it in a plastic bag after meals.
 It’s also smart to carry a baby spoon and bowl in case your little one gets the urge to toss her (very

-Expect the unexpected
+Expect the Unexpected

 It pays to be prepared, but you can’t always anticipate a public tantrum or crying fit.
 Be ready to duck outside for a while or ask for your check early if

 Dining out as a family doesn’t have to be an ordeal.
 The more you go to the restaurant with your baby, the better you’ll become at anticipating her needs